Sunday, September 30, 2012

 and know each sheep by name~

-Befriender of youth, guardian of those who suffer from any affliction of the eye~
+Befriender of youth, guardian of those who suffer

-See us through, O Raphael, see us through these precincts of discovery, these vast
+See us through, O Raphael, see us through

-lab-oratories, where experience would crush us except for protective wings,
+lab-oratories, where experience would crush us

-your wings that nudge us with divine direction.
+except for protective wings, your wings that nudge us

 Remind us of that country of Joy from where we come and shall return again,